garysmith1933/MealFinder/README.md

   A list of things I plan on doing in the near future
   • Implementing Typescript on client side.
   • Implementing Testing
+  • Reworking redux store to use redux toolkit